ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/aa-the-prodos-basic-system-program.md

 <H3>A.3.2 - Adding Commands to the BASIC System Program</H3>

-The <B><TT>EXTRNCMD</TT></B> location in the global page allows you to add your own commands to the ProDOS command set.
+<p>The <B><TT>EXTRNCMD</TT></B> location in the global page allows you to add your own commands to the ProDOS command set.
 Once you attach a command, it is treated as if it were one of the BASIC.SYSTEM commands, except that the original commands have preference.
 To execute your command in immediate mode, just enter it.
 To execute it in deferred mode, preface it with <B><TT>PRINT CHR$(4)</TT></B>.</P>

 <P>Whenever BASIC.SYSTEM receives a command, it first checks its command list for a match.
 If the command is not recognized, BASIC.SYSTEM sends the command to the external command handlers, if any are connected.
 If no external command handler claims the command, BASIC.SYSTEM passes control to Applesoft, which returns an error if the command is not recognized.</P>